 ** Every Sunday a service is being produced on video.
 You can find this on YouTube or by going to the Media drop down menu on this site, under videos.
 These will continue.

 We also have a new FACEBOOK page for Madron, Heamoor and Gulval churches

 Family Service at 11am on the second Sunday of the month, plus particularly child-friendly occasions to be found on the relevant web page (see Services)

 Our next child-friendly services will be our Sea Sunday, July 8th at 11am, and then our Songs of Praise on August 13th.

 Our safe=guarding officer is Christina de Vries

-Opening Times: Gulval Church is open from 10:00am to 12:00pm on Saturdays only during winter months.
-From July to September it is open on Monday afternoon from 2.30 – 4.30pm, and on Wednesday & Thursday afternoons from 2:00pm to 4:00pm.
-We serve tea and cake on Mondays from 2:30pm to 4:30pm from July to September (now finished).
-CURRENTLY we are not open for visitors but hope to soon.
+Opening Times: Gulval Church is normally (but not currently) open from 10:00am to 12:00pm on Saturdays only during winter months.
+From July to September it is normally open on Monday afternoon from 2.30 – 4.30pm, and on Wednesday & Thursday afternoons from 2:00pm to 4:00pm.
+We normally serve tea and cake on Mondays from 2:30pm to 4:30pm from July to September (now finished).
+CURRENTLY we are not open for visitors but hope to at some point.

 Parking.
 Free parking is available at all points around the upper churchyard.
 It gets busy at the top outside the Coldstreamer.
 The best place is probably at the bottom of the steps, coming along Possess Lane from Jelbert Way.
 There is level access from the east gate, but there are a couple of steps to negotiate first.
 There is step-free access via the top gate (opposite the Coldstreamer) and there are usually spaces hard by the churchyard wall.
 There is no church car park as such,